Zeolite for Animals: Your comprehensive guide to understandable and well-founded information - Zeolite knowledge for dogs and cats

 About the Author

-Michaela Schirmbrand-Pfeiffer is an entrepreneur, coach and co-founder of STEINKRAFT.
-Dogs have accompanied her since childhood, and today, as a dog mom to Ezra, her Labrador Retriever, they are a very personal part of her everyday life.
+Michaela Schirmbrand-Pfeiffer is an entrepreneur, coach, and co-founder of STEINKRAFT.
+Dogs have been part of her life since childhood, and today, as a dog mom to Ezra, her Labrador Retriever, they are also a very personal part of her everyday life.
 In her dog blogs, she shares knowledge, experiences, and natural impulses for people who want to accompany their dogs consciously, lovingly, and responsibly.

 4 comments